 - .
 Clinically significant hematuria, hematemesis, or hemoptysis of > 0.5 teaspoon (2.5 ml) of red blood, or other history of significant bleeding (eg, pulmonary hemorrhage) within 12 weeks before first dose.

 - .
 Cavitating pulmonary lesion(s) or known endotracheal or endobronchial disease manifestation.

 - .
-Lesions invading or encasing any major blood vessels.
+Lesions invading any major blood vessels.

 - .
 Other clinically significant disorders that would preclude safe study participation:

 - Uncompensated/symptomatic hypothyroidism